-- 4 The guidelines in this plan are intended to be flexible so as to respond to changing 5 conditions, shifts in demand and use patterns, and availability of funds.
-Regular review is 6 essential throughout the implementation of this plan to continuously analyze public need and 7 ensure that those needs are being met. - 8 9
+The guidelines in this plan are intended to be flexible so as to respond to changing conditions, shifts in demand and use patterns, and availability of funds.
+Regular review is essential throughout the implementation of this plan to continuously analyze public need and ensure that those needs are being met.

-Phasing 10
+Phasing

-12 Implementation of the management recommendations should begin immediately upon 13 adoption of the final plan and proceed as opportunities allow.
-Facility recommendations are 14 intended to be implemented in phases as staffing and funding allow.
-Specific phased project 15 steps for the facility recommendations are not listed in this document since its focus is to 16 provide broad policy direction and this type of phasing is more appropriate for the more 17 detailed site planning process.
-Throughout the planning process however, the public

-- 18 consistently identified certain areas of interest that need to be considered as implementation 19 priorities. - 20
+Implementation of the management recommendations should begin immediately upon adoption of the final plan and proceed as opportunities allow.
+Facility recommendations are intended to be implemented in phases as staffing and funding allow.
+Specific phased project steps for the facility recommendations are not listed in this document since its focus is to provide broad policy direction and this type of phasing is more appropriate for the more detailed site planning process.
+Throughout the planning process however, the public consistently identified certain areas of interest that need to be considered as implementation priorities.

-21 While this document will not address phasing of specific projects, the projects below were 22 identified as priorities and would greatly enhance recreational opportunities: 23
+While this document will not address phasing of specific projects, the projects below were identified as priorities and would greatly enhance recreational opportunities:

-- 24 • Repurpose the old ranger station in Halibut Cove Lagoon to a group camp facility and 25 develop a Ranger Station in an area that is easier to access at all tides. - 26 • Develop a Homer-based Park Maintenance/Operations Facility to include: a 27 maintenance shop able to house a boat, offices, tools, dry heat storage, and dry cold 28 storage; and a yard able to accommodate multiple vehicles, boats, ATVs, lumber 29 storage and a large fuel storage locker. - 30 • Develop more public use cabins and tent platforms/shelters. - 31 • Supply drinking water (well or catchment system) to public use cabins and to popular 32 camping areas with poor or no water. - 33 34
+- The Facility Recommendations for the Cottonwood Eastland unit, including but not limited to a campground with a parking area, several public use cabins, and a viewing platform. - Repurpose the old ranger station in Halibut Cove Lagoon to a group camp facility and develop a Ranger Station in an area that is easier to access at all tides. - Develop a Homer-based Park Maintenance/Operations Facility to include: a maintenance shop able to house a boat, offices, tools, dry heat storage, and dry cold storage; and a yard able to accommodate multiple vehicles, boats, ATVs, lumber storage, and a large fuel storage locker. - Develop more public use cabins and tent platforms/shelters. - Supply drinking water (well or catchment system) to public use cabins and to popular camping areas with poor or no water.

-Site Planning 35
+Site Planning

-37 Locations of facilities provided in this section of the plan are intended to be general in nature.
-38 The exact location of a facility is dependent upon more detailed site analysis and design work 39 that is done as part of a specific project.
-A detailed site analysis may yield minor revisions to 40
+Locations of facilities provided in this section of the plan are intended to be general in nature.
+The exact location of a facility is dependent upon more detailed site analysis and design work that is done as part of a specific project.
+A detailed site analysis may yield minor revisions to the numbers and locations of the facilities recommended in this plan.